informational

 So here’s to finally having as much experience with real relationships as I do with LDRs.
 Here’s to never doing it again.
 And here’s to knowing that if by some great unfortune we do have to, we’ll be prepared.

-An update, 2.5 years away from any sort of LDR at time of writing: you forget.
+An update, 2.5 years away from any sort of LDR at time of posting this to my website: I want you to know that you forget the rough parts.
 You forget how hard it was.
 How bad it was.
-The Love pull through.
+The Love pulls through.
+It was all so worth it.
 It will all be okay.
+You will be okay.

 Want to join in on the conversation?
 You can do so in the comments of the original writing on Fetlife here.